mozilla/open-leadership-training-series/_articles/running-awesome-community-events/event-follow-up.md

 following: _articles/running-awesome-community-events/documenting-and-reporting.md
 summary: "Survey your attendees to improve offline events and sustain online contributions to your project."
 prereq: "Plans for convening and facilitating a face-to-face event in support of your project"
-format: >
-  *   Create and continuously update an organizing checklist issue in GitHub.

-  *   Design and deliver a short survey about your event and next steps for your project.
+format: "Design a survey around your event to help plan next steps for your project"

-  *   Gather your data and use it to improve your project.

-  *   Organize attendees and include assignments for sustained online contribution after your event.
 materials: An internet-connected computer, an online survey tool, access to your GitHub project repo
 ---
 * TOC
 {:toc}

-### 7.4.1\.
-Organizing for Action after an Event
+### Organizing for Action After an Event

 When you organize attendees as part of an event or after it ends, you help contributors and community members find ways to remain engaged with the project and continue its work.